Our metric-centric product vision – Business Intelligence ahead of its time

 Then came our eureka moment: Trusted data is the common goal.
 Data teams want governance; business teams want accuracy.
 When they work together through a metrics layer, the friction disappears.
 Experience has taught us that working with data engineers and analysts leads to the best outcomes for the executive suite.

-Metrics: The language of data AND business teams
+Metrics: The language of data and business teams

 Today, we see the purpose of the data team and the business team finally aligning.
 In this new world:

-- Data teams manage the complex query landscapes and ensure integrity via the metrics layer.
+Data teams manage the complex query landscapes and ensure integrity via the metrics layer.

-- Business teams apply those trusted metrics to their own dashboards and reports in a true self-serve environment.
+Business teams apply those trusted metrics to their own dashboards and reports in a true self-serve environment.

 The metrics are defined once and used everywhere.
 No more queuing up for IT to build "one more report."
 No more arguments over why two different spreadsheets show two different versions of the truth.

-The future is data metric driven
+The future is metric-driven

 Data needs meaning.
 The future of business intelligence is here, and it's all about metrics.